-Co-ordinated attacks Friday killed more than 150, including a suicide bomber, in Nigerian city of Kano.
+A series of co-ordinated bomb and gun attacks Friday killed more than 160 people, including a suicide bomber, in the northern city of Kano, the Telegraph reported.

 More than 20 explosions were heard, followed by gunfire in the streets, with the Islamist militant group Boko Haram claiming responsibility.